jotd666/amidar500/README.md

 RANDOM ISSUES:

-- nasty crash when painting a zone in level 2
 - level 3 => level 4: sometimes no bonus level
 - level 2: sometimes still refuses to paint
 - bonus level: music loop too long only sometimes